Quantile Regression with Censoring and Endogeneity: Monte-Carlo illustration

 We consider two tobit estimators for comparison.
-Tobit-iv is the full information maximum likelihood estimator developed by Newey (1987), which is implemented in Stata with the command \verb"ivtobit".
-Tobit-cmle is the conditional maximum likelihood tobit estimator developed by Smith and Blundell (1986), which uses least squares residuals as a control variable.
-For additional comparisons, we present results from the censored quantile regression (cqr) estimator of Chernozhukov and Hong (2002), which does not address endogeneity; the quantile instrumental variables estimator (qiv-ols) of Lee (2007) with parametric first and second stage, which does not account for censoring; and the quantile regression (qr) estimator of Koenker and Bassett (1978), which does not account for endogeneity nor censoring.
-For CQIV we consider three different methods to estimate the control variable: cqiv-ols, which uses least squares; cqiv-qr, which uses quantile regression; and cqiv-dr, which uses probit distribution regression.
-The appendix also provides technical details for all CQIV estimators, as well as diagnostic test results for the cqiv-ols estimator.
+Tobit-iv is the full information maximum likelihood estimator implemented in Stata with the default option of the command \verb"ivtobit".\footnote{The results reported use the algorithm ``difficult'' because the default algorithm does not converge in several simulations for the heteroskedastic design.
+The algorithm ``bfgs'' and the Newey's (1987) minimum chi-squared option of the command give similar results to the ones reported.} Tobit-cmle is the conditional maximum likelihood tobit estimator developed by Smith and Blundell (1986), which uses least squares residuals as a parametric control variable.
+For CQIV we consider three different methods to estimate the control variable: cqiv-ols, which uses least squares to estimate a parametric control variable; cqiv-qr, which uses quantile regression to estimate a semiparametric control variable; and cqiv-dr, which uses probit distribution regression to estimate a semiparametric control variable.\footnote{See appendix for technical details on the computation of the first stage estimators of the control variable.} All the CQIV estimators are computed in three stages using Algorithm \ref{alg: cqiv} with $q_0 = 10,$ $q_1 = 3,$ no trimming, and a probit model in step 1.

 We focus on the coefficient on the endogenous regressor $D$.
 We report mean bias and root mean square error (rmse) for all the estimators at the $\{.05, .10, ..., .95\}$ quantiles.
-For the homoskedastic design, the bias results are reported in the upper panel of Figure \ref{fig: homos} and the rmse results are reported in the lower panel.
+For the tobit design, the bias results are reported in the upper panel of Figure \ref{fig: homos} and the rmse results are reported in the lower panel.
 In this figure, we see that tobit-cmle represents a substantial improvement over tobit-iv in terms of mean bias and rmse.
-Even though tobit-iv is theoretically efficient in this design, the CQIV estimators out-perform tobit-iv, and compare well to tobit-cmle.
-The figure also demonstrates that the CQIV estimators out-perform the other quantile estimators at all estimated quantiles.
+Even though tobit-iv is theoretically asymptotically efficient in this design, the CQIV estimators out-perform tobit-iv, and compare well to tobit-cmle.
+Cqiv-ols and cqiv-qr display slightly lower rmse than cqiv-dr in this design.
 All of our qualitative findings hold when we consider unreported alternative measures of bias and dispersion such as median bias, interquartile range, and standard deviation.